DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 First, we generate some API tokens from services that DARIA uses.

 * Generate Google OAuth configuration (for Login with Google):
-  * If youd don't have one, set up a google project to administer this app (or choose an existing account you own - DCAF has one)
+  * If you don't have one, set up a google project to administer this app (or choose an existing account you own - DCAF has one)
   * Once logged in, navigate to https://console.developers.google.com/apis/dashboard and select your project
   * Under "Credentials" follow prompts to "Create credentials" for "OAuth client ID"
   * Configure your OAuth Consent screen: